IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Host: example.com
 ```

-The manner in which the Authorization Clients or Resource Server are configured with the Authorization Server metadata endpoint locations is beyond the scope of this transaction.

 ##### 3.103.4.1.3 Expected Actions

 Upon receiving a metadata request, the Authorization Server should respond with the metadata document as described in Section [3.103.4.2](#310342-authorization-server-metadata-response).

 Implementations supporting multi-tenancy shall respond with different metadata documents for different tenants, providing at least a different issuer value.

-Requests for metadata for non-existing tenants must result in a HTTP 404 (not found) response.
+Requests for metadata for non-existing tenants shall result in a HTTP 404 (not found) response.

 #### 3.103.4.2 Authorization Server Metadata Response